 * Glucose + galactose = lactose

-So, it's time to move on in our discussion of simple vs complex carbohydrate to the latter sort.
+So it's time to move on in our discussion of simple vs complex carbohydrate to the starches.

-Complex carbohydrates have long chains of sugar molecules.
-A starch consists of two types,
+Complex carbohydrates have long chains of sugar molecules; there are two types of starch.

-Cooking and cooling has a dramatic effect on the GI of a starch.
+Cooking and then cooling it overnight has a dramatic effect on the GI of a starch.

-So, the subject is complex; how you prepare a carbohydrate, how much of the fibre is refined out, the amount of fat and protein present all affect whether it has a good influence on your body, or makes you obese and likely to become insulin resistant and eventually diabetic.
+So the subject is complex; how you prepare a carbohydrate, how much of the fibre is refined out, the amount of fat and protein present all affect whether it will have a good influence on your body; or whether it shall make you obese and likely to become insulin resistant and eventually diabetic.

 Complex carbohydrate which passes through the small intestine undigested, producing no blood glucose reaction, but reaching the colon is known as resistant starch.